jhermann/jenkyns/README.md

 ## Contributing

+Jenkyns is written in Python, and the documentation is generated using Sphinx.
+Paver is used to build and manage the project.

-To set up a working directory for the project, follow these steps:
+To set up a working directory, follow these steps:

     git clone https://github.com/jhermann/jenkyns.git
     cd jenkyns